ztqakita/ztqakita.github.io/content/posts/paper-reading/push-pull_feedback.md

     weight: 10
 math: true
 ---
+## Front Word
+To understand this paper, you need a strong neuroscience background, especially knowing the **Hopfield model** and **Hebbian theory**.
+So before reading this paper, please preview the theories mentioned above!

+To be honest, I still cannot understand the details quite well LoL :)
 ## Abstract
 - In addition to feedforward connections, there exist abundant **feedback connections** in a neural pathway.
 - This paper investigate the role of feedback in **hierarchical information retrieval**.